-Regarding the reform of the banking sector, the National Bank of Moldova (NBM) is working on the new regulations that meet the standards set by the Basle Committee.
+Regarding the reform of the banking sector, the National Bank of Moldova (NBM) is working on the new regulations that meet the standards set up by the Basle Committee.
 The new regulation binding the commercial banks to classify their portfolio and establish provisions for bad loans has been recently approved.
-A new draft Banking Law has been prepared and submitted to the Parliament.
-This law provides for the independence of the NBM in conducting monetary policy, as well as for the additional rights of the NBM in supervising and controlling the activities of commercial banks.
-The new draft Banking Law also provides for penalties in case of infractions to prudential regulations.
+A new draft banking law has been prepared and submitted to the Parliament.
+This law provides for the independence of the NBM in conducting the monetary policy, as well as for the additional rights of the NBM in supervising and controlling the activities of commercial banks.
+The new draft banking the law also provides for penalties in case of infractions to prudential regulations.